 Benefits of having an SSL

-Encrypts sensitive information
+Encrypts sensitive information - protecting website users

 Just because you aren’t directly selling to consumers doesn’t mean you shouldn’t utilize an SSL.
 SSL certificates are helpful when securing several types of information including: